Peripli/specification/api.md

 If either the Service Plan (the Service Broker) or the Platform goes away, all related Visibilities have to automatically vanish, too.

+### Operations

+Operations can exist even after the resource they represent is deleted.
+This means that when the actual resource is deleted, the operation will stay.

 ## Platform Management

 ### Registering a Platform